mostafaAbokhadra/Internship/pediatric💚/theory/3-preterm.md

 > - so it's preferable for him than breast feeding until he matures

 - gavage feeding:
-- monitor intake and outputs, wight baby daily and maintian hydration
+- monitor intake and outputs, weight baby daily and maintian hydration
 - assess signs of extravasation in cannula sites as baby's tissue is easily damaged
 - electrolyes imbalance and hyper or hypo glycemia may manifest as <mark>alterations in alertness, activity level and behavior, tremors and seizures</mark>
 - assess umbilical or venous catheter patency
 - frequent hand wahsing to prevent infection
 - no alkaline based soap acid mantle is used
-- all skin products alcohol, chlorhexiding, iodine with cautoin and rinsed afterward
+- all skin products alcohol, chlorhexidin, iodine are used with caution and rinsed with water afterward
 - pectin barriers and hydrocolloid is useful
     - hydrocolloid is a long lasting neonatal adhesive that minimizes skin damage.

     ![](./imgs/hydrocolloidDressin.webp)

-    - put pectin-based barrier put under advesive tape provides effective adhesion for certain appliances and protects neonatal skin from damage caused by tape removal.
+    - pectin-based barrier is put under advesive tape provides effective adhesion for certain appliances and protects neonatal skin from damage caused by tape removal.

     ![](./imgs/pectinBarrier.jpeg)